Subhan-Noor/crypto_predictor/Guide.md

 ## Overview:

 This web application uses Machine Learning (ML) to predict if the price of Bitcoin (BTC) and Ethereum (ETH) will increase or decrease over the next 7 days.
-It leverages historical price data and sentiment analysis (Fear & Greed Index, Twitter, Reddit) to make predictions.
+It leverages historical price data and sentiment analysis (Twitter, Reddit) to make predictions.

 ---